0 / 0

 What is Decision Optimization?

 People frequently use the term optimization to mean making something better.
-Although optimization often makes things better, it means a lot more than that: optimization means finding the most appropriate solution to a precisely defined situation.
-It is a sophisticated analytics technology, also called Prescriptive Analytics, which can explore a huge range of possible scenarios before suggesting the best way to respond to a present or future situation.
+Although optimization often makes things better, it means a lot more: optimization means finding the most appropriate solution to a precisely defined situation.
+It is a sophisticated analytics technology, also called Prescriptive Analytics, which can explore a huge range of possible scenarios and suggest the best way to respond to a present or future situation.

 Decision optimization